DiscoveryDNA/team_neural_network/note/aws_notes.md

 To desize a volume properly:

 1. Create a new volume.
-2. Attach both old and new volume to a same machine.
+2. Attach both old and new volumes to a same machine.
 3. Move the data from the old volume to the new volume.
 4. Delete the old volume.